ajensen1234/Gator-Bones/README.md

 If you have an NVIDIA graphics card, please install [CUDA](https://nvidia.custhelp.com/app/answers/detail/a_id/2136/~/how-to-install-cuda).
 This will allow you to use your GPU for training, which is useful when running a couple batches during development to ensure the code runs.

+## Data:

+Large data is in the Files section of the Microsoft Teams team.
+Please copy these files/folders locally.
+This includes the image folder of X-ray images and segmentation masks (you need to unzip this folder) and the .ckpt model checkpoint file needed for loading a pretrained model for testing.

 ## Use:

 1. Be in the LitJTML directory (use the `cd` command to change the directory to the `blah/blah/LitJTML/` directory).